 Why is fulvic acid such a powerful ingredient?
 One word: ANTIOXIDANTS.
 Fulvic acid, aka Fulvic Mineral Complex, contains more than 1000X the antioxidant power than fruits or vegetables on a gram per gram basis.
 To put it in perspective, the antioxidants in 1 mg of fulvic acid is equivalent to an 18,800 mg serving of blueberries or 17,300 mg serving of pomegranate!

-In addition to antioxidants, fulvic acid in skincare has been shown to increase collagen production, improve would healing and reduce inflammation based skin diseases (as in the case with eczema or psoriasis).
+In addition to antioxidants, fulvic acid in skincare has been shown to increase collagen production, improve wound healing and reduce inflammation.

 Why are antioxidants so important for skin health?
 Antioxidants help defend against and reverse oxidative damage caused by an excess of free radicals produced by air pollution, UV from the sun, artificial blue light, radiation/EMFs, toxins from cleaning products, smoking, and alcohol (just to name a few!).
 If you don’t have enough antioxidants, the oxidants (free radicals) can damage your cells, on the inside and outside (skin), which can lead to all sorts of issues, from chronic diseases to damaged skin.